fjalanis/fina/transaction-rule-design.md

 ## Transaction Structure

-- Transactions now use `entries` directly embedded in the transaction object instead of separate `entryLines`
+- Transactions use `entries` directly embedded in the transaction
 - Each entry contains:
   - `account` - Reference to account ID
   - `amount` - Numeric value